Paramedicine - M3707

 Are you looking to become a paramedic?
 Please see our Bachelor of Paramedicine (M2011).

-The course aims to help high-achieving students acquire the knowledge, skills and attitudes to achieve excellence in research scholarship.
+The course aims to help high-achieving students acquire the knowledge, skills, and attitudes to achieve excellence in research scholarship, and is a direct pathway for higher research training including PhD and research Masters.

 Career opportunities

-In addition to working as a paramedic, Honours students can further their career opportunities in research positions.
+In addition to working as clinical paramedics, Honours students can further their career opportunities in research positions and contribute to the growing area of out-of-hospital research.

 At a glance